bezata/TuliaLens/README.md

 # TuliaLens API

-TuliaLens is a GraphQL API built with Bun, Elysia, and Apollo Server.
-It provides information about farming pools across various blockchain networks and helps users find the best positions based on their preferences.
+TuliaLens is a GraphQL API for managing farming pools and finding the best positions based on user preferences.

-## Features

-- Fetch farming pools for specific blockchain networks
-- Get best positions based on user preferences
-- Risk level assessment for farming pools
-- Mock data for testing and development

 ## Prerequisites

 - [Bun](https://bun.sh/) (latest version)
+- PostgreSQL database

 ## Setup